 Nearby toilet finder

-Shows toilets near you because during an emergency, philosophy is useless and distance is the only truth.
-If it says 180m, you run like your ancestors are watching.
+Shows public toilets from the database near you because during an emergency, philosophy is useless and distance is the only truth.
+If nothing is nearby, the app will say so instead of pretending.

 Beta, allegedly